Hans Dortenmann: Later life

 Following World War II, Dortenmann studied civil engineering and architecture.
 In 1956, he purchased the construction company Müller GmbH.
 Initially the business prospered during the years of the Wirtschaftswunder (economic miracle).
 In the early 1970s, business declined and the company was only able to procure contracts for building garages.
-Unable to cope with the decline, Dortenmann committed suicide on 1 April 1973 in Heidelberg.
+Unable to cope with the decline, Dortenmann committed suicide on 1 April 1973 at the age of in Heidelberg.

 Summary of career

 Aerial victory claims

 According to Obermaier, Dortenmann was credited with 38 victories claimed in 150 combat missions, with 16 victories over the Eastern Front and 22 over the Western Front.
+Spick also lists him with 38 aerial victories and a mission-to-claim ratio of 3.95.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 39 aerial victory claims.
 This figure includes 17 aerial victories on the Eastern Front and 22 over the Western Allies, including one four-engined bomber.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 06774".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.